udevsio/DevOps-Bootcamp/README.md

 3. Install nginx and serve request to Docker container

-- 3.1 Add url to the application to the readme - url: http://your-ip:your_app_port (edit this file)
+- 3.1 Add url to the application to the readme - url: http://udevs.zafardevops.uz

 4. Write Github Actions pipeline for auto build/deploy new image